ssmubc/Empathetic-Communication/docs/deploymentGuide.md

 By following these steps, you ensure that the new subnet does not overlap with existing ones while maintaining correct alignment with AWS best practices.

 You can proceed with the rest of the deployment instructions and the Vpc Stack will automatically use your existing VPC instead of creating a new one.
-For more detailed information about the hybrid cloud deployment you checkout the [Hybrid Cloud Deployment Guide](/docs/HybridCloudDeploymentGuide.md)
+For more detailed information about the deployment with an Existing VPC checkout the [Existing VPC Deployment Guide](/docs/ExistingVPCDeployment.md)

 ### Step 3: CDK Deployment
 It's time to set up everything that goes on behind the scenes!
 For more information on how the backend works, feel free to refer to the Architecture Deep Dive, but an understanding of the backend is not necessary for deployment.